 While Price used to be the main driver of purchase in the previous weeks, Value for money turned the most important value this week, ranking first by 3 in every 10 consumers.
 This was the highest since the start of the COVID-19 tracking.

-As the pandemic continues, the amount of population which believes normality will take 5 months or longer seems to have stabilized at 60%, as the last weeks seem to have remained near that number.
+As the pandemic continues, the amount of the population which believes normality will take 5 months or longer seems to have stabilized at 60%, as the last weeks seem to have remained near that number.

-Insights Bonus Track
+Consumer Insights COVID-19 Bonus Track

-Travel expense forecast: Probably one of the industries which have received the largest impact has been travel: before coronavirus 62% of UK respondents estimated less than £100 in travel, 29% between £100 and £400 and 8% over £400.
-By April 27th, 93% estimated an expense of less than £100, 7% between £100 and £400 and just 1% over £400.
+- Travel expense forecast: Probably one of the industries which have received the largest impact has been travel: before coronavirus, 62% of UK respondents estimated less than £100 in travel, 29% between £100 and £400, and 8% over £400.
+By April 27th, 93% estimated an expense of less than £100, 7% between £100 and £400, and just 1% over £400.

 As we mentioned earlier, this is only part of the information that Zinklar has collected.
 You can visit our landing page and see all the insights and indexes week by week in one place.

 However, it is important to keep in mind that these data points only offer an overview, which is why we believe it is necessary to highlight the value of launching studies applied to the needs of each brand and category.
 If you decide you wish to do it, we want to help you.
-Contact us and we will help you through the process, step by step, so you can obtain insights of your category that allow you to adapt your strategies during this unprecedented situation.
+Contact us and we will help you through the process, step by step, so you can obtain insights into your category that allow you to adapt your strategies during this unprecedented situation.